 Our Southern Illinois Produce CSA Program

 Joining our Southern Illinois produce CSA program secures you 12 or 16 weeks of locally grown Southern Illinois produce for as little as $10-$20 a week.
 Each week you’ll get a “share” of our weekly harvest that is reserved and picked specifically for your family by our family.
-Your produce share is then available for you to pick up on the farm or at the weekly farmer’s market in Golconda, IL.
-Want to see a pick near you?
+Your produce share is then available for you to pick up on the farm or in Golconda, IL or you can have it delivered to your home.
+Want to see a pick up site near you?
 Become a pickup site host!

-Our CSA members will enjoy the freshest selection of locally grown, sustainably farmed produce (special requests are welcome at signup) plus we will throw in many bonuses as the season progresses.
+Our CSA members enjoy the freshest selection of locally grown, sustainably farmed produce plus we throw in many bonuses as the season progresses (special requests are welcome at signup).

 A CSA membership is not just a means for obtaining local food, it’s a journey in eating locally and seasonally.
 Many people join a CSA to rekindle a relationship with fresh food and to commit to eating better.
 It’s a mindful commitment for some, a fun challenge or journey for others.